iwbinb/Nyzo_Transactions/README.md

 it considers the *failed_fetch_minimum_seconds_passed* for comparing *last_failed_transaction_fetch_timestamp_seconds* and *last_successful_transaction_fetch_timestamp_seconds* (similar principle as with frozenedge, but for blocks)
 - depending on whether the *last_seen_transaction_blocks* contains (successful fetch communication + block available on node) all blocks, the *missing_blocks_in_chunk* param is either set to True or False

+The next bit of the loop will make use of 3 configurable parameters:
+- if *consider_missing_blocks* is enabled/True, the *missing_blocks_in_chunk* parameter which contains
+the result from this loop's previous operations, is taken into regard
+- if *consider_frozen_edge_discrepancy* is enabled/True, the *frozenEdge_in_sync* parameter which contains
+the result from this loop's previous operations, is taken into regard
+- if *consider_fetching_unreliability* is enabled/True, the *frozenEdge_fetching_reliable* and *block_fetching_reliable* parameters which contains
+the result from this loop's previous operations, are taken into regard
+- the results of these consideration checks are stored in a temporary list
+- if the results, after determining whether to take them into consideration or not, indicate that the node is unreliable, has missing blocks, or is out of sync compared to its peers, all transactions reported by the node will be disregarded
+- in the configurations class, the *amount_of_network_observers_compliant_minimum* parameter is used to check if the total amount of nodes for which its individual transaction have been disregarded does not exceed (*amount_of_network_observers* - *amount_of_network_observers_compliant_minimum*)
+If the minimum amount of nodes, for which transaction data has not been disregarded, is not met, the data from nodes for which transaction data has not been disregarded, will be disregarded as well This means that at this point, there are no transactions to process, as there are too little nodes which are working properly according to the demanded minimum